Turkish Cuisine: Regions, Meals, Ingredients & Food Culture

 First visit?
-Read the meals section below so the breakfast spread and the soup-first dinner make sense, then use our Istanbul food guide to plan where to eat it all.
+Read the meals section below so the breakfast spread and shared meze table make sense, then use our Istanbul food guide to plan where to eat.
 Returning visitors can head straight for the offal, meze, and drinks sections.
-Vegetarians have more room here than the kebab reputation suggests: breakfast is largely meat-free, olive oil vegetable dishes are an entire category, and the cig kofte sold on the street today is made without meat.
-If you want a shortlist instead of a syllabus, start with the best food in Istanbul.
+Vegetarians have more room here than the kebab reputation suggests: breakfast is largely meat-free, olive-oil vegetable dishes form an entire category, and commercial çiğ köfte is generally sold without meat.
+If you want a shortlist instead of a cultural overview, start with the best food in Istanbul.

-Here is how the dishes in this guide sort by region and price level:
+Here is how the dishes in this guide sort by region and eating format:

 |---|---|---|---|